AlveusLabs/SN94-BitSota/docs/validation.md

 # Validator Guide

-Validators in AutoMLInfinite evaluate miner submissions, verify algorithm quality, and vote on rewards through a smart contract voting system.
+Validators in BitSota evaluate miner submissions, verify algorithm quality, and vote on rewards through a smart contract voting system.

 ## What is a Validator?